 - Recognize the links between migration and other historical and contemporary global phenomena

-- Analyze the role of migration as a social determinant of health and its interactions with other determinants
+- Recognize the role of migration as a structural determinant of health and its interactions with other determinants

 - Apply critical, practical and creative thinking to the analysis of specific migration & health issues; and,